ahmetcihat2773/convolution/README.md

 The results of this operation are then summed up and written into a single output pixel as seen in the following images:

 <img src="/images/image_convolution.gif" width="300"/>
-<sub>Image Source: [TowardsDataScience](https://towardsdatascience.com/intuitively-understanding-convolutions-for-deep-learning-1f6f42faee1)</sub>
+<sub>Image Source: [TowardsDataScience - Convolution](https://towardsdatascience.com/intuitively-understanding-convolutions-for-deep-learning-1f6f42faee1)</sub>

 <img src="/images/image_convolution_2.gif" width="300"/>
-<sub>Image Source: [TowardsDataScience](https://towardsdatascience.com/intuitively-understanding-convolutions-for-deep-learning-1f6f42faee1)</sub>
+<sub>Image Source: [TowardsDataScience - Convolution 2](https://towardsdatascience.com/intuitively-understanding-convolutions-for-deep-learning-1f6f42faee1)</sub>

 The convolution in image processing can be used, amongst others, for the following fields:
 ### Blur / Denoising